Pere Ubu: 2011–2020

 From late January 2015 until the end of February, the group continued touring in Europe with material from Carnival of Souls with the Pere Ubu Moon Unit often providing support.
 Five dates in July in the UK were followed by a show at the New Horizons International Film Festival in Wroclaw, Poland on July 26.
-On August 21 Fire Records issued a four disc remastred vinyl box set, Elitism For the People 1975-1978.
+On August 21 Fire Records issued a four disc remastered vinyl box set, Elitism For the People 1975-1978.
 This comprised the Hearpen singles, The Modern Dance, Dub Housing and a live recording from 1977, made in New York at Max's Kansas City.
 A new Rocket from the Tombs disc Black Record appeared on November 21, again on Fire Records.
 The band was Thomas; Craig Bell; Gary Siperko; Buddy Akita; and Steve Mehlman with contributions from Akita's colleagues from This Moment In Black History: Lamont Thomas; Lawrence Caswell; and Chris Kulcsar.

 Rocket From The Tombs played eight American dates in December 2015 followed by a show at the State-X New Forms Festival in Den Haag, Netherlands.
 After two appearances in England the band returned to Europe performing in Diksmuide, Belgium and at the Festival Les Aventuriers, in Paris on December 16.

 On February 6, 2016, the Pere Ubu Film Unit delivered its live underscore once more to Carnival of Souls.
 This time, a dubbed in Spanish and colorized version of the film was screened at the Universitat Jaume I in Castelló de la Plana, Spain.
 Fire Records' release on March 18 of the second archival box set - Architecture of Language 1979-1982 (vinyl remasters of New Picnic Time, The Art of Walking, Song of the Bailing Man and Architectural Salvage a disc of live and alternate mixes) prompted a tour drawing on songs from 1975 to 1982.
 Tom Herman rejoined the touring band and selected the material for the set list.